 In a world of multi-functional teams, globalization and flatter organizational structure, what it means to be a leader is shifting.
 You simply can’t rely on a position of power to make demands; rather you need the ability to influence others to help you achieve your goals.
-Influencing Without Authority will teach you how to engage others, manage interactions and best of all, shape outcomes enabling you to become a more effective manager and leader.
+Influencing in a Cross-Functional Organization will teach you how to engage others, manage interactions and best of all, shape outcomes enabling you to become a more effective manager and leader.

 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.

-Influencing Without Authority leverages the fact that—regardless of what we may think—most people make decisions (even complex technical and financial ones) based upon emotional factors.
+Influencing in a Cross-Functional Organization leverages the fact that—regardless of what we may think—most people make decisions (even complex technical and financial ones) based upon emotional factors.
 The ability to connect with your peers, managers and direct reports on an emotional level is one of the keys to leading others, especially when you don’t have direct authority over what they do.

 The most influential leaders have learned how to use emotional intelligence to relate to their teams on a personal level.
 They have also mastered the art of inspiring others without being overbearing, by adding subtle but powerful performance elements to their communication.
 This is a potent combination, and the secret behind this powerful workshop.

 Our unique approach to influence leverages concepts that help you connect with others at a deeper level – through story-based conversational planning and sequencing, physical and verbal style, and many other techniques.
 In this hands-on learning experience, you will have the opportunity to apply these tools to your specific challenges, experiencing the process, as well as receiving feedback on how to effectively implement these skills.
 The result – you can immediately utilize these techniques in your real world, and engage and influence others to help you become a more effective manager and leader.